 Adaptation options for coastal settlements and infrastructure include retreat, adapt and protect.
 The protect option is preferred for developed shorelines with high asset value, and sand nourishment and the erection of seawalls are the most common choices.
 This research project will provide guidance on the effective design, staged implementation and ecological impacts of coastal adaptation options for protecting settlements and infrastructure.
 The focus will be on sand nourishment and seawall erection as preferred adaptation options.

-Coastal erosion – a STEM education initiative to promote school and community engagement
+Coastal Management Guide teaching resource – a STEM education initiative to promote school and community engagement

 Led by Ian Turner (UNSW)